Scalable Spatial Stream Network (S3N) Models: Introduction

-While SSN models represent a significant advance in handling the spatial dependence induced by stream networks, they are also known to be computationally expensive.
-Given $n$ locations at which observations are available, fitting spatial process models requires $O(n^3)$ floating point operations (flops) and $O(n^2)$ storage to compute the inverse and determinant of the $n\times n$ covariance matrix \citep{RasmussenWilliams2006_GPs, Datta2016_NNGP_Interpretation}.
-Fitting SSNs additionally requires computing pairwise stream distances and other network information in order to compute covariances; we and previous authors refer to this as preprocessing, as these steps are necessary before fitting a model.
-While computing the Euclidean distance between two points requires only their Cartesian coordinates, computing the stream distance between two points requires knowledge of stream network structure between the two points: for instance, does water flow directly from one point to another, or does water flow from both points to meet at some common junction further downstream?
+SSNs in their original implementation quickly become computationally prohibitive.
+Given $n$ observation locations, fitting exact spatial process models requires $O(n^3)$ floating point operations (flops) and $O(n^2)$ storage to compute the inverse and determinant of the full $n\times n$ covariance matrix \citep{RasmussenWilliams2006_GPs, Datta2016_NNGP_Interpretation}.
+Fitting SSNs additionally requires computing pairwise stream distances and other stream network information in order to compute covariances; we and previous authors refer to this as \textbf{preprocessing}.
+While calculating the Euclidean distance between two points requires only their Cartesian coordinates, computing the stream distance between two points requires knowledge of stream network structure between the two points\textemdash whether water flows directly from one point to another, or from both points to meet at some common junction further downstream.
 Computing these path lengths requires knowledge of how different river segments, called \textbf{reaches}, are connected.
-The computational expense increases with the number of reaches and observation locations.
-Even for a fixed number of reaches, the depth and branching structure of the network can affect the computational cost of computing stream distances and other network information.
+While the computational expense of model fitting is a function only of the number of observation locations, the expense of preprocessing increases with both the number of reaches and observation locations.

-The scale and computational time of existing studies using SSNs illustrate the computational demands of these models.
-In a study of the Salt River watershed on the Idaho-Wyoming border, \cite{Isaak2017_SSN} examined a single taxon (trout) based on 108 observations collected over a 2,300-km$^2$ area.
-In a subsequent study, \cite{Isaak2020_bigfish} applied SSNs to two species, each with 2,000-3,000 observations over a 90,822-km$^2$ area.
-Fitting the model required five days of computation time with the older \texttt{SSN} R package and ``some model fits [...] completed in approximately 10 minutes'' with the newer \texttt{S3N} R package, results which are consistent with our own benchmarking presented in the current paper.
-However, with twice or tenfold the number of observations or more stream reaches, both of which reflect the data we study in this paper, estimation quickly becomes infeasible.